U.S. to pull last troops from north Syria as Turkey presses offensive against Kurds

 In Akcakale on the Turkish side of the border, around 100 people waved Turkish flags and sounded car horns as they celebrated reports of Turkish-led forces seizing Tel Abyad, a Reuters news team reported.

-Along the front lines of Turkey’s assault, Turkish forces and Syrian rebels entered Suluk some 10 km (6 miles) from the border, the Syrian Observatory said on Sunday.

-Turkey’s Anadolu news agency said the rebels seized complete control of the town.
+Turkey’s Anadolu news agency said the rebels seized complete control of Suluk, some 10 km (6 miles) from the border.
 But an SDF spokesman said its forces repelled the attack and were still in control.

 Suluk is southeast of Tel Abyad, one of the two main targets in the incursion, which was bombarded by Turkish howitzers on Sunday afternoon, a witness in Akcakale said.